By Danny Brogan,

 - On DVD or streaming: February 11, 2020

 - Cast: Sam Claflin, Timothy Spall, Hugh Bonneville

 - MPAA rating: R

-- MPAA explanation: violence, sexual content, language and brief graphic nudity
+- MPAA explanation: strong bloody violence, language throughout, and brief drug use

 Did we miss something on diversity?

 Research shows a connection between kids' healthy self-esteem and positive portrayals in media.
 That's why we've added a new "Diverse Representations" section to our reviews that will be rolling out on an ongoing basis.
 You can help us help kids by suggesting a diversity update.

 Where to Watch